Agile-visualizer-Team/asd-graph-renderer/readme.md

 ## How to generate an answer set graph rendering

-In order to generate a demo graph, run `npm start`.
-The following json example files will be used as demo input:
+In order to generate a demo graph rendering, run `npm start`.
+The following json example files will be used as input:

-1) Template configuration (`input/example-template.json`)
+**Template configuration:** (`input/example-template.json`)

     {
         "template": "graph",